 Whats good and bad about them?

-What would you like to see in a travel bag?
+What would you like to see in a fly fishing travel bag?

 There are so many attributes a good bag needs for the travelling angler, and its not all about size!
 Below are five things we always take into consideration these days when picking out a new fly fishing travel bag:

 2. Soft or hard case?

-Yet again there are advantages for both, hard cases will do a better job of protecting your delicate equipment however again as I tend to find with my job having to explore very remote destinations, often there is a restriction that only soft bags are allowed so they can be squeezed and moulded into tight cargo holds on small planes.
+Yet again there are advantages for both sides of the spectrum, hard cases will do a much better job of protecting your delicate equipment, however, as I tend to find with my job, exploring the more remote destinations, often only allow anglers to have soft bags so they can be squeezed and moulded into tight cargo holds on small planes and transport.

 Another huge factor that is often the main concern for us anglers, is our rods.
 Nothing is worse than waiting at the baggage claim to see if our luggage turns up in one piece.
-I really don’t want to check in another piece of luggage at the airports, I prefer to use travel multi-joint rods packed in a hard rod tube packed securely inside my bag, so the bag needs to be long enough to take these standard rod tubes.
+I really don’t want to check in another piece of luggage at the airports, as I prefer to use travel multi-piece rods packed in a hard rod tube packed securely inside my bag, so the bag needs to be long enough to take these standard rod tubes.

 5. Roller or carry on?